aalexstanescu/restaurant-operations-simulation/README.md

 ## Overview

-Developed a discrete-event simulation of a five-station restaurant operation using Simio to analyze 16,000 historical customer orders and evaluate staffing decisions under varying demand conditions.
+Developed a discrete-event simulation of a five-station restaurant operation using Simio to evaluate how operational policies influence customer flow and system performance.
+The model simulated **16,000 customer orders** across both in-person and online ordering workflows using real operational data.

 ---

 ## Objective

-The objective of this project was to evaluate how staffing policies and customer demand patterns affect restaurant throughput, queue lengths, resource utilization, and customer time in system while maintaining a 90% service-level target.
+The objective of this project was to evaluate how changes in customer demand allocation and operational policies affect restaurant throughput, queue lengths, resource utilization, and customer time in system while maintaining a **90% service-level target**.

 ---